dactylroot/raspi-ml/README.md

 ### Mini Pi

-Successfully created a nice image on a 4GB disk by utilizing an external flash drive for the OpenCV build and to hold the larger swap file.
+Can creat a nice image on a 4GB disk by utilizing an external flash drive as swap space for the large package builds.